 MALCOLM LAING 1846-1918

 Malcolm followed his elder brother Samuel to Harrow.
 He then went to Sandhurst military college, where was an outstanding student, coming first in his class of 1864.
 He joined the 14th Hussars in 1865 as an ensign but had no real interest in a military career and retired from active service in 1870, having only reached the level of Captain.
 In such a wealthy family, he had no need to work for money and doesn’t seem to have done so after 1870.
-From 1892 he was the Lord Lieutenant of Orkney and Shetland, but that’s an unpaid post.
+He inherited his father’s estates on Orkney and from 1892 was the Lord Lieutenant of Orkney and Shetland, but that’s an unpaid post.
 Like his sisters Mary Eliza and Theresa, he was primarily a sportsman; though he didn’t share their interest in hunting, preferring horse racing, shooting and fishing.

 He wasn’t in the UK for the censuses of 1881 and 1891 but by 1901 he was living at 18 Queen Street, just north of Piccadilly.
 His was a bachelor household, with just a cook/housekeeper and one general servant; but perhaps he was not at home very often.
 Like most of the other Laings, he was not in the UK on census day 1911.